 Join American college student and AMC Intern Della Huffines as she covers a wide variety of topics from the founding era to the late 20th century.
 You will have a chance to engage with these topics through popular music, movie clips, speeches, and historical facts, which will allow you to practice English and gain a deeper understanding of American culture through the nation’s history.

 I'm your personal assistant and I'll help you find what you’re looking for at the American Center.
-We have "English Conversation Club" on 17 October (on Thursday).
+We have "Hour of Code: Coding skills for Kids" on 9 December (on Monday).
 Would you like to visit it?